-Let’s examine the Scriptures together.
+The topic of tongues is covered very clearly in the Bible, but for some reason there is still a lot of misunderstanding about this spiritual gift.
+So let’s examine the Scriptures together.
 Please see the relevant list of Bible verses about speaking in tongues at this link.
-Here are a few unequivocal statements from these Scriptures about speaking in tongues:
+Here are a few unequivocal statements from the Bible about speaking in tongues:

 “They will speak in new tongues.”